LaunchCodeEducation/web-fundamentals/schedule/class3/README.md

 1. Inside the `getRandomMovie` method, create a Python list that contains at least 5 movie title strings.
 1. In the same method, choose one of the titles randomly, and modify the return statement so that instead of the hard-coded value "The Big Lebowski", it returns the randomly selected title.
 Here are some tips:
-    * Recall that we can generate random numbers in Python with the [`random` module](https://docs.python.org/2/library/random.html).
+    * Recall that we can generate random numbers in Python with [the `random` module](https://docs.python.org/2/library/random.html).
 Add `import random` to the top of `main.py` to make this module available to our code.
 Read the module documentation to determine which method within the module is best for the task at hand.
-    * Write your code so that if you want to add a movie to your list, the only thing you need to do is modify the Python list storing the movie title strings.
-In other words, you *should not* use a specific number when generating the random list index.
+    * Write your code so that if you were to add or remove some movies from your list, it will still randomly choose one, no matter how many items are in the list.
+In other words, your code should not contain a "magic number" like `5`.

 If you complete the steps above, you should see that the "movie of the day" changes each time you refresh the page!

 Hopefully this gives you some sense for the difference between a static web site and a dynamic web app running on a server.
 Even something as simple as our "random movie of the day" page would be impossible to implement as a static site.
 In order to dynamically build HTML content "on the fly", like we did here, you need a programming language like Python running on the back-end.

-When you're done with your studio code, check it in and switch back to the `master` branch.
+When you're done with your studio code (or even if you're not done, but you are about to pack up your computer), make sure to commit your changes:
 ```
 $ git add .
 $ git commit -m "USEFUL MESSAGE"
-$ git checkout master
 ```